Lacrymology/states/shinken/broker/doc/monitor.rst

 This uses `business rules
 <http://shinken.readthedocs.org/en/latest/06_medium/business-rules.html>`_ to
 check if there is one broker is active.
-If both are down, only one notification would be sent, rather than two.
+If all nodes are down, only one notification would be sent, rather than multiple.

 .. include:: /nginx/doc/monitor.inc